-Therefore, no fundamental data on electricity is to be reported directly by market participants other than TSOs.
+In sum, no fundamental data on electricity is to be reported directly by market participants other than TSOs, or by ENTSO-E.8

 2.2.3 Information available on the ENTSOG central platform

 Under Article 9(1) of the Implementing Acts, ENTSOG shall, on behalf of market participants, report information to the Agency in relation to the capacity and use of facilities for transmission of natural gas including planned and unplanned unavailability of these facilities as referred in points 3.3(1) and 3.3(5) of Annex I to Regulation (EC) No 715/2009 of the European Parliament and of the Council.
 The information shall be made available through the Union-wide central platform as referred in point 3.1.1(1)(h) of Annex I to Regulation (EC) No 715/2009.